-Simulation is the process of taking images (pictures) using a CT Scanner and marking your skin or immobilization aid.
-Radiation therapists will use these marks as a starting point to position you for your treatments.
+Simulation is the process of taking images (pictures), measuring your body and marking your skin or mould (a meshlike plastic shell that holds you still during treatment).
+Radiation therapists will use these marks to make sure the beam of radiation is treating the right place every time you have a treatment.

-During the simulation, you may be asked to swallow or drink a contrast agent, or you may receive contrast through an IV.
+During the simulation, you may be asked to swallow or drink a contrast agent, or you may get this by an injection through an IV.
 This contrast is used to get better images.